 Veterinarian fees can be difficult to compare as clinics have their own way of breaking down costs.
 Fees for procedures depend on the quality of the equipment, drug prices and rent.

-So if you are giving two different quotes for your pet’s procedure, this may be the reason why.
+So if you are given two different quotes for your pet’s procedure, this may be the reason why.

 READ MORE: Is your pet scared to visit the vet?

-“We make sure to tell clients they are comparing apples to apples,” Dr. Louis Kwantes, an Albertan veterinarian, said.
-“We have a package price at our clinic, which includes, pre examination, IV fluids, blood work and pain control”
+“We make sure to tell clients they are comparing apples to apples,” said Dr. Louis Kwantes, an Alberta veterinarian.
+“We have a package price at our clinic, which includes pre examination, IV fluids, blood work and pain control”

-Another reason could be the quality of the equipment and the skill level of the employees at the clinic, Kwantes said.
+Another reason for varying prices could be the quality of the equipment and the skill level of the employees at the clinic, Kwantes said.